NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 Here we specify how these declarations work in model, module, preamble and library files.
 [Declarations in data_set files function differently](../datafiledocs/new_project.html).

+*This document is not entirely up to date as there have been later additions that are not yet covered.
+The information should be correct (just not complete).*

 ## Signatures
 {: .no_toc }